-Chiang Mai might be better known for its ancient temples and rolling mountains, but the northern capital also boasts an ever-growing list of lively bars and pubs, ideal for evening drinks after spending the day being all cultural.
+Chiang Mai has some excellent bars.
+The city might be better known for its ancient temples and rolling mountains, but the northern capital also boasts an ever-growing list of lively bars, pubs and places to drink.
+They make the ideal place for spending the evening after a day of being all cultural.

 Most of the city’s hotels and guesthouses are spread around the Old City and the adjacent Night Bazaar area, so it makes sense that the highest concentration of bars are found here too.
 However, long gone are the days in which tourists’ nocturnal activities were restricted to the two-kilometer radius around Tha Pae Gate; we’ve come up with the perfect collection, from expat Irish bars, to hip hangouts on Niman Road and tranquil waterside spots overlooking the River Ping.